SC-Tech-Program/Author-Kit/SC-reproducibility-initiative.md

 This committee has the following charge:
-* Select a paper accepted to the previous conference, to be used as source of the Reproducibility Challenge in the Students Cluster Competition (SCC) of the next conference.
+* Select a paper accepted to the previous conference, to be used as source of the Reproducibility Challenge in the Students Cluster Competition (SCC) of the upcoming conference.
 * Work with the authors of the selected paper to build the challenge benchmark for the SCC teams.
 * Continue working until the time of the conference in crafting the rules and requirements for the challenge, and ensuring compatibility with the various hardware used by the SCC teams.